What is SAFE?

 The reference for SAFE is:

 Bird V, Le Boutillier C, Leamy M, Williams J, Bradstreet S, Slade M (2014) Evaluating the feasibility of complex interventions in mental health services: standardised measure and reporting guidelines, British Journal of Psychiatry, 204¸ 316-321

-van der Krieke L, Bird V, Leamy M, Bacon F, Dunn R, Pesola F, Janosik M, Le Boutillier C, Williams J, Slade M (2105) The feasibility of implementing recovery, psychosocial and pharmacological interventions for psychosis: comparison study, Implementation Science, 10, 73.
+van der Krieke L, Bird V, Leamy M, Bacon F, Dunn R, Pesola F, Janosik M, Le Boutillier C, Williams J, Slade M (2015) The feasibility of implementing recovery, psychosocial and pharmacological interventions for psychosis: comparison study, Implementation Science, 10, 73.

-a) the first page of your translation includes the statement: ‘SAFE was developed in English by Victoria Bird, Clair Le Boutillier, Mike Slade and colleagues in the Section for Recovery, Institute of Psychiatry, King’s College London.
-Further information from researchintorecovery.com/SAFE.
-This version was translated into <language> by <your name and contact details>‘;
+SAFE was developed by Victoria Bird, Clair Le Boutillier, Mike Slade and colleagues in the Section for Recovery, Institute of Psychiatry, King’s College London.
+Further information from researchintorecovery.com/safe.
+This translation was published in year by name and contact details of translator

 d) Your translation is clearly labelled with, and distributed using, an Attribution-NonCommercial-No Derivative Works 4.0 International Public Licence (CC BY-NC-ND 4.0), which means that it can be used without permission for clinical, educational or research purposes, providing no change is made to the content and no charge is made.
 Please contact us if you receive a request for permission to change or charge for your translation.

 e) You send us a PDF copy of your translation which we will make available as a download in our translations list.